 Blockchain has gained immense popularity, and business owners are trying to identify its use cases in their industries.
-Lending seems to another prominent sector that could gain benefits from blockchain.
+Lending seems to be another prominent sector that could gain benefits from blockchain.
 And why not, the distributed ledger technology offers substantial benefits like better transparency, higher security through cryptography and hashing data.

 To gain these immense benefits, companies are working overtime to see how blockchain technology can simplify the lending sector.
 But, is blockchain the technology that can revolutionize lending?
 Let’s get deeper into blockchain and find the answer.

 Here is a basic definition to start with – Blockchain is a distributed and immutable ledger technology that can store transactions and anything that has value in blocks cryptographically.
 The data is tamper-proof and can be viewed only by people who are in the network and have permission (permissioned blockchain).

 Some of the key benefits that blockchain offers to businesses:

 - All network participants share the same copy of the block which is constantly updated throughout the network.
 This greatly enhances transparency on the network as every participant is aware of the transactions made in the blockchain.